kaylamarietorres/kaylamarietorres.github.io/essays/artificialIntelligence.md

 ## IV.
 Practical Applications
 AI can be used for healthcare, autonomous vehicles, and more.
 AI is used in healthcare for diagnosing diseases, predicting patient outcomes, drug discovery, personalized medicine, and analyzing medical images (MRI, CT scans) for better accuracy and second opinions.
 AI and machine learning algorithms can be used for self driving cars, autonomous drones, enabling them to perceive their environment, make decisions and navigate without human intervention.
 ## V. Challenges and Opportunities
+AI lacks contextual understanding regarding abstract or nuanced subjects, therefore it can give you false information sometimes.
+And, because AI
 ## VI.
 Comparitive Analysis
 ## VII.
 Future Considerations